TheoGibbons/chatbot/README.md

 When you switch `demoMode` off, the widget uses `fetch()` to call your provided URLs.

+## New: participants popover and user picker

+- Hover over the Participants button (in the chat header) to see the participants of the current conversation.
+You can remove a participant from there.
+- Click the + button in that popover to add a participant.
+- The New conversation button opens the same user picker to start a 1:1 conversation.

+The user picker is a simple modal with:
+- A search input at the top
+- A `select` below (size="8") showing search results from the server
+- You can only add one user at a time

+### Backend search endpoint

+When `demoMode: false`, configure a search endpoint in `urls.searchUsers`.
+The widget will call:

+- GET `/api/users/search?q={query}` → `{ ok: boolean, results: Array<{ userId: string, name?: string, online?: boolean }> }`
+  - The widget filters out `me` automatically and (when adding) already-participating users.

+Result items are displayed as `name (userId)` and show `• online` if `online: true`.

 ## Switching to a real backend

 Set `demoMode: false` and provide URLs: